COVID 19 Response

 RMA continues to monitor the situation.
 Please remain in contact with your crop insurance agent and insurance provider.
 If additional assistance is needed, RMA’s Regional Offices are located throughout the US and available to assist.

 What considerations have been made regarding replanting payments?

-For the 2020 crop year and for the 2021 crop year through December 31, 2020, insurance providers are authorized to allow self-certification replant inspections for up to 100 gross acres (before considering share) per unit in lieu of 50 acres.
-All references to the 50-acre limitation as it relates to self-certification replant inspections in the 2020 Loss Adjustment Manual will be replaced with 100 acres..
+For the 2020 and 2021 crop years through December 31, 2020, and for all applicable crop years through June 30, 2021, insurance providers are authorized to allow self-certification replant inspections for up to 100 gross acres (before considering share) per unit in lieu of 50 acres.
+All references to the 50-acre limitation as it relates to self-certification replant inspections in the Loss Adjustment Manual will be replaced with 100 acres.

-In addition, insurance providers are authorized to allow policyholders that have elected Basic (BU) or Enterprise Units (EU), to apply the 100-acre limitation, and perform self-certification replant inspections up to 100 acres, for each of the underlying APH databases that would qualify as separate optional units under the BU; or separate optional or basic units under the EU.
+In addition, insurance providers are authorized to allow policyholders that have elected Basic (BU) or Enterprise Units (EU), to apply the 100-acre limitation, and perform self-certification replant inspections up to 100 acres, for each of the underlying APH databases that would qualify as separate optional units (OUs) under the BU; or separate OUs or BUs under the EU.

 Replant payments must be authorized by your crop provisions; and your insurance provider must provide authorization to replant.
 Replanted acreage must be at least the lesser of 20 acres or 20 percent of the insured planted acreage for the unit.

 - Barley and Wheat not covered by the Winter Coverage Endorsement (both initially planted winter and spring crops)